 - Yeadon Way Phase 1 was completed in 2015 and involved extensive ground stabilisation works, vegetation clearance and installation of new lightweight vehicle restraint system. - Project 30 was completed in 2014 where maintenance works included footway and carriageway resurfacing. - Regarding wayfinding signage directional monoliths have been installed in the town centre starting at the train station.
-These will eventually form part of a comprehensive wayfinding scheme. - The Marton Mere Pumping Station and Spillway Surface Water Flood Defences were completed in March 2015.
+These will eventually form part of a comprehensive wayfinding scheme. - An Integrated Traffic management System using Variable Message Signage (VMS), traffic monitoring cameras and car park threshold counters was completed in March 2018 and brought into operation.
+This includes 21 signs, 16 cameras and Bluetooth systems which have the object of managing car parking and traffic flows increasingly effectively. - The Marton Mere Pumping Station and Spillway Surface Water Flood Defences were completed in March 2015. - Works on the Tramway extension along Talbot Road completed in February 2019.
+The former Wilkinson's building is currently being demolished which will make way for the tramway terminus at Talbot Square.
+Overhead power lines from North Pier to the tramway terminus will also be installed following demolition of Wilkinson's. - Electrification of the North Fylde line completed in 2018.